copela99/BTC-RL-Trading/README.md

 # Bitcoin Trading using Reinforcement Learning
 Implementing the A2C, PPO, and ACKTR RL algorithms to create a profitable trading bot.

-More on the OpenAI Gym Environmen: https://github.com/AminHP/gym-anytrading
+More on the OpenAI Gym Environment: https://github.com/AminHP/gym-anytrading

 More on Bitcoin: